 Please Note:

-Projects needing funding within the next year should continue using the current application process.
-The first UWIP funding process is not expected to be fully implemented until mid-2026.
+Projects needing funding within the next year should use the current application processes in addition to submitting the project using the Utah Project Portal.
+The first UWIP funding process is not expected to be fully implemented until July 1, 2026 (beginning of fiscal year 2027).
 Please visit the Water Resources Board funding page that includes distinctive application deadlines for more immediate funding.
 Or, these pages for immediate Drinking Water Board funding application deadlines or Water Quality Board funding opportunities.

 Unified Water Infrastructure Plan FAQ